4337225TJ/website-for-assignment-2/assignment.md

 ## Feedback and Results

 ### Feedback Collection
-- **Direct Feedback**: Collect direct feedback from users during testing sessions.
+- **Direct Feedback**: Collected direct feedback from users during testing sessions.

 ### Results
 - **Functionality**: All navigation links and interactive elements were tested and confirmed to be working correctly.